von Zeit.los Magazin

 Idyll & Variety

-Idyllic and varied is the Karwendel Höhenweg, whose starting and end points are in the Olympiaregion Seefeld.
+Idyllic and varied is the Karwendel Höhenweg, whose starting and end points are in the Seefeld region.
 The trail opens up the southern part of the Karwendel Mountains and promises to explore Austria's largest and probably most beautiful nature park from the valleys to the summit regions in the course of a multi-day hike - within six days, to be precise.
 In the Karwendel Mountains, clear mountain streams, steep rock faces, deep gorges and ravines alternate with moors and lush alpine meadows.
 In order to keep the ecological footprint as small as possible and to eliminate the annoying search for a parking space in the first place, the starting and end points of the long-distance hiking tour are very easy to reach by public transport.

 Two hikers walk the Karwendel High Trail